saverecs/SaverECS/README.md

 *Note*:
 ================
-The files with the extensions .l and .y are the lex and yacc files.
+- The files with the extensions .l and .y are the lex and yacc files.
 They are use to parse the input plant model file having the extension .ha (The language use to model the input plant is referred as HASLAC).
-If the .l and .y (present in the project src folder) files are modified, then execute the script file "build" before execute the above commands.
+- If the .l and .y (present in the project src folder) files are modified, then execute the script file "build" before execute the above commands.
+- If the llvm pass in our repository in `src/lib/` does not work/ throws an error while executing, please go to our [another repository](https://github.com/saverecs/CProgramToSMT.git), follow the instructions there and finally paste newly created llvm pass inside `src/lib/` folder.

 # Input Format: